yorek/azure-script/README.md

 ```

 will generate the AZ CLI commands needed to do what defined in the script file.
-`--debug` will also print the parse tree for debugging purposes
+`--debug` will also log into `azsc.log` the parse tree for debugging purposes

 As a starting sample you can use the `e2e-1.azs` script: